Y-LyN-10/API-Boilerplates-With-Hapi/README.md

 [![npm version](https://badge.fury.io/js/npm.svg)](https://badge.fury.io/js/npm)

-Feature List
-===

-## General idea and todo-list:
+## Boilerplates

 As a base I used the opionated [hapi-api](https://github.com/rjmreis/hapi-api) boilerplate.

-For now, there are three versions of this boilerplate: [with MongoDB](https://github.com/Y-LyN-10/API-Boilerplates-With-Hapi/tree/master/mongodb-version) & [with Sequelize](https://github.com/Y-LyN-10/API-Boilerplates-With-Hapi/tree/master/sequelize-version) (any supported RDB).
+For now, there are two major versions of this project: [with MongoDB](https://github.com/Y-LyN-10/API-Boilerplates-With-Hapi/tree/master/mongodb-version) and [with Sequelize](https://github.com/Y-LyN-10/API-Boilerplates-With-Hapi/tree/master/sequelize-version) (any supported RDB).
 If you want to use something else - you can start from the [minimal-base](https://github.com/Y-LyN-10/API-Boilerplates-With-Hapi/tree/master/minimal-base) example which has no database attached.

 My plan is (eventually) to *merge* all these versions into one by creating a new db independent service layer.